Quercia delle Checche – Oak of the Checche

 The Checche oak was planted near Pienza over three centuries ago.
-At that time Tuscany was led by the Grand Duke Ferdinando II de’ Medici who loved science as much as nature.
-A large and ancient tree, loved by the population who fought with all their strength to protect it.
-Thus in 2017 the Oak known as the Checche was recognised as the first green monument in Italy by MiBACT.
+At the time, Tuscany was led by Grand Duke Ferdinand II de’ Medici, who loved science as much as nature.
+A large, ancient tree, loved by the population, who fought hard to protect it.
+Thus, in 2017, the Oak known as the Quercia delle Checche was recognised as Italy’s first green monument by MiBACT.

-The Quercia delle Checche or the oak of the magpies, which in Tuscany were called fags or cecche, is 22 metres high.
-An imposing tree of Quercus petraea, that is oak, which has seen so much history and fed so many legends with a trunk with a diameter of almost 5 metres and a foliage of 34.
+The Oak of the Magpies, which in Tuscany were called checche or cecche, is 22 metres high.
+An imposing tree of Quercus petraea oak, which has seen so much history and fuelled so many legends with a trunk with a diameter of almost 5 metres and a crown of 34.

 Oak of the Checche val d'Orcia